hphelion/documentation/cli.unix.reference.md

 product: unix-cli

 ---
-**Notice** On November 4, 2013, the UNIX CLI will be moved into its End-of-Life Cycle process to final deprecation.
+**Notice:** On November 4, 2013, the UNIX CLI will be moved into its End-of-Life Cycle process to final deprecation.
 During this 6-month transition time:

 * New and existing customers are encouraged to migrate to the OpenStackClient (Unified) CLIs
 * No new feature requests will be honored